golyalpha/SimpleCV/README.markdown

 # Preface

 This repo holds the version of SimpleCV I use for my own projects.
-Feel free to use it if you wish, but if you're projects are designed for the original SCV, be warned, they may not work.
+Feel free to use it if you wish, but if your projects are designed for the original SCV, be warned, they may not work.

 --------------------------
 # SimpleCV